shubham-sharma25/Namaste-react/Episode1.md

 A: there is minute delay, If lets say the root div initial consists of children element before doing root.render(element) , what will be the end result?
 The existing children will be overridden by the injected element.
 But momentarily the original children element will be displayed on screen but they will soon be overridden by the injected element.
-The reason why they are displayed for a moment is because browser would read the index.html file from top 1 by 1 and comes across the script tag to include the react and react-dom lib and starts downloading those scripts (can be seen in network call) which takes some time which causes this delay
+The reason why they are displayed for a moment is because browser would read the index.html file from top 1 by 1 and comes across the script tag to include the react and react-dom lib and starts downloading those scripts (can be seen in network call) which takes some time which causes this delay.

  If lets say there is some error while injecting the element then original children will persist and displayed which will indicate some issue with the rendering.
-Therefore its a good practice to add an indicating statement inside the root div as a fallback during error
+Therefore its a good practice to add an indicating statement inside the root div as a fallback during error.

 Q9: async vs defer ?
 A: